US lawmakers approve $1tn in infrastructure spending

 Three months ago, 19 Republicans joined with Democrats to approve the legislation in the evenly split Senate, a rare bipartisan feat in an increasingly divided Congress.

-But more liberal lawmakers in the House balked at the final version of the bill, complaining that key liberal policies had been dropped in exchange for the bipartisan win.
+On Friday the bill passed the House with support from 13 Republicans, too.
+But more liberal lawmakers balked at its final version, complaining that key liberal policies had been dropped in exchange for the bipartisan win.

+Six Democrats voted against it, including Alexandria Ocasio-Cortez of New York and Ilhan Omar of Minnesota.
+The group of six - dubbed The Squad - are among the most left-wing and progressive members of the House.

-Members of the Congressional Progressive Caucus pledged they would not support the infrastructure bill until they had voted on a separate social welfare bill that allocates money for healthcare, education and climate change initiatives.
+Members of the Congressional Progressive Caucus pledged they would not support the infrastructure bill until they had voted on a separate social welfare bill that allocates $1.75tn for healthcare, education and climate change initiatives.

-Democrats control both chambers of Congress by very slim majorities, so near-universal support is required for passage of both bills.
+Democrats control both chambers of Congress by very slim majorities, so near-universal support would be required for the bill's passage.

-The social spending bill is slated to pass through a procedural measure known as budget reconciliation, meaning it requires only a simple majority in each chamber to pass.
+It is slated to pass through a procedural measure known as budget reconciliation, meaning it requires only a simple majority in each chamber to pass.

 But centrist Democrats continue to object to the size and scope of the sprawling bill.
-They are insisting on seeing full accounting of its economic impacts, a process which could take weeks.
+They are insisting on seeing full accounting of its economic impacts.

-On Friday House leaders brokered a compromise, insisting on a vote on the infrastructure bill accompanied by a procedural vote to start debate on the social spending bill.
+On Friday House leaders brokered a compromise, insisting on a vote on the infrastructure bill, accompanied by a procedural vote to start debate on the social spending bill.

+"Welcome to my world.
+This is the Democratic Party," House Speaker Nancy Pelosi told reporters earlier that day.
+"We are not a lockstep party."

+Compiling an independent assessment of the social spending bill's full cost is expected to take at least two weeks, although Democratic leaders have said they remain confident the bill will be passed before the Thanksgiving holiday at the end of November.